We are an open and affirming community for those in their 20s and 30s. We’d love to get to know you!

 Research says that it can take 72 hours for a group to form.
 That is why we need trips and retreats: we get serious quality time together!
 As a result, every fall and spring we schedule a long weekend away out of town.
-These weekends are for small groups, intentional conversation, lots of late night laughter, massive meals together and more.
-In addition to our weekend retreats, there are also opportunities for longer trips, such as a weeklong mission trip and pilgrimage along the Camino de Santiago in Spain.
+These weekends are for small groups, intentional conversation, lots of late-night laughter, massive meals together, and more.

 Open & Affirming

 No matter where you are on your journey of life, love or faith you are welcome here.
 This is an open and affirming group.
 Bring your full, authentic self, exactly as you are, and know that we will celebrate you.
 To practice this welcome, we invite participants to list their pronouns (if desired) on their nametags, we make sure to discuss sexuality in Scripture throughout the year, we celebrate Pride Month, we try to host our events near a gender-neutral restroom in the church, we partner with the church’s larger LGBTQ+ ministry (The Word Is Out), and we always strive to continue learning and growing.